Canadian Rocky Mountains

 First Time for Everything

-I was at dinner the other night with a twenty something who was gossiping on and on about some person she worked for.
+I was at dinner the other night with a twenty-something who was gossiping about some person she worked for.
 She said, “He’s old…like 45 or something,” and I fought back the urge to unleash some old curmudgeon anger on her for fear that she wouldn’t even understand the word curmudgeon.
-While I’m in Alberta, I’ll be turning 45 years old and even though that number looks old to a twenty-something, I don’t really feel old.
-According to the Mayo Clinic, we need to get in the habit of trying new things and one of the best ways to stay ‘young’ and healthy is to continue to push yourself to try new things.
-In fact I personally come alive when I test the limits of my comfort zone and overcome my fears.
+While I’m in Alberta, I’ll be turning 45 years old, and even though that number looks old to twenty-something, I don’t really feel old.
+According to the Mayo Clinic, we need to get in the habit of trying new things, and one of the best ways to stay ‘young’ and healthy is to continue to push ourselves to try new things.
+In fact, I personally come alive when I test the limits of my comfort zone and overcome my fears.

 “Whenever a thing is done for the first time, it releases a little demon.” –Emily Dickinson